sebastiancarlos/beachpatrol/README.md

   the download functionality itself should work as expected: all downloaded files should correctly appear in to the expected folder with the originally suggested file name.
+- Due to a Chromium limitation, it is not possible to use the in-browser's profile features to switch profiles.
+However, this might be fixed in the future.
 - The state-of-the-art stealth plugins are currently only available for Chromium.
 Firefox has slightly less advanced plugins currently, so users might encounter some issues such as Cloudflare's false positives, and extra